Dhara-Chauhan/demo/README.md

 # demo
-this is my first repository, and it is a demo.
+this is my first repository,<br> and it is a demo.